Onelinerhub/onelinerhub/nginx-lua/how-to-read-file-with-lua.md

-# How to read file with Lua
+# How to read file

 ```nginx
 server {